cerebralideas/todomvc-universal-react-pouchdb/readme.md

 ## Learning RxJS (RFP)

 There's a lot of information out there about Reactive Functional Programming (RFP), much of which can get really academic.
-What I like to do when teaching RFP is start with something almost any JS dev is going to be familiar with using, and those are arrays and array methods.
+What I like to do when teaching RFP is start with something almost any JS dev is going to be familiar with using &ndash; arrays and array methods.

-Here's are some links that discuss the foundations:
+Here are some links that discuss the foundations:

 - [2 minute introduction to Rx](https://medium.com/@andrestaltz/2-minute-introduction-to-rx-24c8ca793877)
 - [Asynchronous Programming: The End of The Loop](https://egghead.io/courses/asynchronous-programming-the-end-of-the-loop)